commontime/com.commontime.cordova.insomnia/README.md

 ```

-You can also start the wakelock and stop batt optimizations on startup by using plugin variables:
+Alternatively, you can start the wakelock and stop battery optimizations on start-up by using plugin variables:

 ```